No mom to fill out my disembarkation forms, no friend to lead the way to the gates.

 It took me two days to finish going through all 600 booths.
 I was left with one and a half days to trot around the city.
 And gallop at full speed I did.

 The concierge handed me two maps --- a city map and a subway map.
 The latter looked like psychedelic noodles printed onto a sheet of paper.
 The city is mounted on an underground system of moving carriages.
-My vision blurred for a split-second with all the colors and the symbols and numbers suddenly fusing together.
-I was terrified all over again.
-The concierge, Sato and Tanaka, whom I spoke with over the phone, made me a step-by-step instruction and an itinerary to boot ready the next day.
+My vision blurred for a split-second with all the colors and the symbols a

 The morning I was supposed to board my first subway by myself, I procrastinated.
 I sat on the bench for a good thirty minutes just watching the people hurriedly go in and out of the underground cars.
 Finally, I got tired of delaying so I just ran right in before the doors closed behind me.
 Let me tell you this --- I never had so much fun by myself in such a long time.
 It was so easy to follow the maps as the color of the lines on the map matched the colors of the actual signs of the stations.
 It was a no-brainer even for a greenhorn traveler such as myself.
 What I also got from the rides of my life was the chance to encounter many people in the process of getting lost.